 That is because they didn’t ask the right question.
 Flying the aircraft, once learnt, is the easy bit.
 The operation, leading the 8-ship of fighters at ultra low-level through heavily defended areas to engage a target hundreds of miles away to within a margin of a few seconds, is the hard part.

 And, it is the operation that I miss.
 Okay, not true, I watched the Red Arrows perform at Holkham this week and lived the moment, briefly.

 Technical trading has similarities, albeit only two-dimensional.
-Familiarity with a chart, and a chart that does everything we want of it, is like flying an aircraft – when we can fly one we can have a confident go at flying anything.
+Familiarity with a chart and one that does everything we want of it is like flying an aircraft – when we can pilot one, we can have a confident go at flying anything.
 How to trade, develop and implement strategies is the operational equivalent.

-The above provides everything I need for me to happily trade within my strategies.
+The above provides everything I need for me to trade within my strategies happily.
 Anything less is a compromise.
-I tried most brokers and charts and a great way to do this is to open a demo account, load the charts and try them out.
+I tried most brokers and charts, and a great way to do this is to open a demo account, load the charts and try them out.
 I got to the stage of finding a possible contender and opened a live account.
 This account provided some great additions over and above.
-Such as: being able to part exit a trade (i.e. take some profit off without closing out the whole trade); bid/ask lines on the chart; and, the ability to simply change between single and multiple chart screen presentation.
+Such as: being able to part exit a trade (i.e. take some profit off without closing out the whole trade); bid/ask lines on the chart; and, the ability to change between single and multiple chart screen presentations.

-However, after much perseverance I came back to my original broker and charts.
-I made many fresh tweaks to my layout and technique that were generated from my doing the exercise.
+However, after much perseverance, I came back to my original broker and charts.
+I made many new tweaks to my layout and technique generated from my doing the exercise.

 The best fighter I have personally flown would be the F-16.
 Okay, it’s a single engine fighter, and if that engine misses a beat now and then we could be in trouble, but (operationally) it still beat the socks off everything else – I now feel the same way about my original charts!